• Skip to primary navigation

 • Vanilla extract: For flavor.

-• Natural cocoa powder: this is the type of cocoa powder that is more acidic compared to Dutch process cocoa powder that is alkaline.
+• Natural cocoa powder: This is the type of cocoa powder that is more acidic compared to Dutch process cocoa powder that is alkaline.
 Natural cocoa powder reacts by itself with baking soda, so make sure you grab that or add in some baking powder as well if you only have Dutch on hand.

-• Baking soda: this reacts with the acid in the recipe (from the chocolate) and helps the brownies rise.
+• Baking soda: This reacts with the acid in the recipe (from the chocolate) and helps the brownies rise.

-• Kosher salt: to balance out the sweetness of the tahini brownies.
+• Kosher salt: To balance out the sweetness of the tahini brownies.

 How to Make Tahini Brownies